elementary/website/docs/human-interface-guidelines.md

 ### Speed of Launch {#speed-of-launch}

 Your app's first launch is the user's first impression of your app; it's a chance to really show off its design and speed.
 If your app has to configure things in the background before visibly launching, it gives the user the impression that the app is slow or will take a long time to start up.
 Instead, focus on making the application window appear fast and ready to be used, then do any background tasks behind the scenes.
-If the background task is blocking (ie. the user is unable to perform certain tasks until it's complete), show some type of indication that a background process is happening and make the blocked user interface items insensitive (see: [Widget Concepts](#widget-concepts)).
+If the background task is blocking (e.g. the user is unable to perform certain tasks until it's complete), show some type of indication that a background process is happening and make the blocked user interface items insensitive (see: [Widget Concepts](#widget-concepts)).

 ### Welcoming the User {#welcoming-the-user}